-Over 10 years ago, Nancy Hernandez left her country for the first time and was sponsored by Carrboro Coffee Roasters to learn her trade.
+Nearly two decades ago, Nancy Hernandez left her country for the first time and was sponsored by Carrboro Coffee Roasters to learn everything she could about coffee.

-Now, 10 years later, she has 3 coffee shops and is actively selling an amazing high quality coffee from her farm, derived form years of hard work, to select roasters around the world.
-While we stayed in touch over the years and I have visited her in Honduras, this year marked the first time she could return to visit the place of her coffee education beginnings!
-Even more amazing was to be visited along with her daughter, who at 12 is already starting to be an amazing coffee professional herself!
+Now, she has her own roastery in Marcala and seven busy coffee shops, and continues to produce amazing high quality coffee from her farm, which we are able to purchase and roast for coffee lovers throughout the United States.
+Years later, she would return to visit the place of her coffee education beginnings along with her daughter, who at 12 is already starting to be an amazing coffee professional herself!

-For me, this is but one example of what we have done as a company over the past several decades, but a quintessential one, as it clearly shows our larger goals of creating a broad economic base for all of our Farmer Partners that allow for greater long term, and truly sustainable, relationships for them, their families and their communities.
+For me, this is but one example of what we have done as a company over the past several decades, but a quintessential one, demonstrating our larger goals of creating a broad economic base for all of our Farmer Partners that allow for long term, and truly sustainable, relationships for them, their families and their communities.

 Our tag line is ‘Coffee Unites the World’ and we strive every day to make that true.
 Sometimes the effect is immediate and observable, and sometimes, like coffee, it too is a seed that is planted for future hope.